top of page

 Awaab’s Law Comes Into Force: What Social Landlords Must Do Now

 From today, 27 October 2025, Awaab’s Law is officially in force across England.
-The new legislation legally binds social landlords to strict repair timelines for health and safety hazards, beginning with damp and mould.
+This new legislation legally binds social landlords to strict repair timelines for health and safety hazards, starting with damp and mould.

-The law is named after two-year-old Awaab Ishak, who died in 2020 following prolonged exposure to mould in his family’s social home in Rochdale.
-His death exposed serious failings in how hazards were handled by housing providers and set in motion a complete rethink of accountability within the sector.
+The law is named after two-year-old Awaab Ishak.
+He tragically died in 2020 after prolonged exposure to mould in his family’s social home in Rochdale.
+His death revealed serious failings in how hazards were managed by housing providers.
+This event triggered a complete rethink of accountability within the sector.

-Awaab’s Law currently applies to all registered providers of social housing in England, including housing associations, councils, and ALMOs.
-Private landlords will be brought in later through separate legislation.
+Awaab’s Law currently applies to all registered providers of social housing in England.
+This includes housing associations, councils, and ALMOs.
+Private landlords will be included later through separate legislation.

 From today, the following requirements are enforceable: